Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 If you run a business online – or are thinking about setting one up soon – you’ll need the right merchant account.

-The ecommerce merchant accounts providers below are perfect for solely internet-based businesses.
-They take the hassle out of online trading, and give the people visiting your website a quick and pleasant buying journey.
+The ecommerce merchant accounts providers below are ideal for solely internet-based businesses.
+Ecommerce merchant accounts take the hassle out of online trading, and give the people visiting your website a quick and pleasant buying journey.
+Below is a list of the best ecommerce merchant services providers.

-With around 17 million businesses around the world trusting PayPal, it’s a truly global ecommerce solution for your business.
-You can get paid in person, on your website, or via online invoicing.
-It’s simple to use, and easy to integrate into the unique look and feel of your website.
-And PayPal’s sliding scale pricing plan means that as your business grows, you’ll pay less and less in fees.
+PayPal (not to be confused with PayPal Here) is already trusted by over 17 million businesses selling online.
+PayPal lets you get on your website, or via online invoicing.
+PayPal is simple to use, and easy to integrate into the unique look and feel of your website.
+Plus, PayPal’s sliding scale pricing plan means that as your business grows, you’ll pay less and less in fees.

 - Available in 25 currencies and 202 countries and markets